oracle/accelerated-data-science/docs/source/user_guide/jobs/infra_and_runtime.rst

 ---------------------

-Data Science Job supports mounting multiple types of file systems, see `Data Science Job Mounting File Systems <place_holder>`_.
+Data Science Job supports mounting multiple types of file systems, see `Data Science Job Mounting File Systems <https://docs.oracle.com/en-us/iaas/data-science/using/jobs-create.htm>`_.
 A maximum number of 5 file systems are allowed to be mounted for each Data Science Job.
 You can specify a list of file systems to be mounted by calling :py:meth:`~ads.jobs.DataScienceJob.with_storage_mount()`.
 For each file system to be mounted, you need to pass a dictionary with ``src`` and ``dest`` as keys.
 For example, you can pass